Courses

 While completing your A-levels is sufficient for entering counselling, further training courses are still recommended for your professional development.

 An introductory course at a further education college is recommended to cover basic counselling skills and give you a taste of counselling before committing to a lengthier counselling course.
-A certificate or diploma in counselling will provide you with greater skills training and credibility.
+A Certificate in Counselling Skills will provide you with greater skills training and credibility.

 When looking for counselling training, make sure to choose accredited courses offered by professional bodies such as the British Association for Counselling and Psychotherapy (BACP), the UK Council for Psychotherapy (UKCP) and the National Counselling Society (NCS).
 While it isn’t legally required to join a professional body, doing so will demonstrate your commitment to the code of ethics.